LiyuZer/EVE/README.md

 ## What am I? 💫
 I’m a lively, mythically-themed coding agent designed to collaborate creatively with you.
 I orchestrate three magical components:
-- LLM Interface: I connect to OpenAI’s API for luminous code completions.
+- LLM Interface: Core Eve conversations use the new OpenAI Responses API (OPENAI_API_KEY).
+Autocomplete uses a legacy chat-completions provider via Fireworks (FIREWORKS_API_KEY).
 - Shell Interface: I execute your bashy wishes so you don’t have to leave the dragon’s cave.
 - File System: I read and write files, channeling the wisdom of ages.